 Prior to data collection, ethical approval was obtained from ethical review board of Bahirdar University, School of nursing and Midwifery, department of Midwifery with a reference number of 006/BDU/IRB/08/14.
 Official letter of permission was obtained from the Benishangul Gumuz regional educational bureau and Assosa zone educational bureau.
 Letter of cooperation from Assosa zone educational bureau was brought to the selected schools to get access to study participants.
-Respondents were

-Result
+Respondents were told the aim of the study and informed written informed consent was obtained from the mothers before starting the interview.

-Socio Demographic Characteristics of Participants
+Result Socio Demographic Characteristics of Participants

 A total of 375 students were participated in the study which makes response rate of 94%.
 One hundred sixty-eight (44.8%) females and (55.20%) were males.
-Three hundred thirteen (83.5%) single and one hundred fourteen were Oromo (30.4%) followed by Amhara (25.3%) and the three smallest ethnic groups were Mao and Komo and Tigre (7.2%) grouped under other by ethnicity (Table1).
+Three hundred thirteen (83.5%) single and one hundred fourteen were Oromo (30.4%) followed by Amhara (25.3%) and the three smallest ethnic groups were Mao and Komo and Tigre (7.2%) grouped under other by ethnicity (see table1).

-Table 1: Socio-demographic characters of high school youth students in Assosa Zone, western Ethiopia, 2021.
+Table 1: Socio-Demographic Characters of High School Youth Students in Assosa Zone, Western Ethiopia, 2021.